-- 3.1 Enrollment is sufficient to establish the viability of the school and all divisions it offers (i.e., EE, primary, elementary, secondary).
-(C) - 3.2 The school conducts regular demographic assessments of its constituents in light of the stated mission: (1) educational levels, (2) ethnic diversity, (3) faith backgrounds, (4) family income and vocation.
-(C) - 3.3 The length of the school day and year, as well as the number of instructional hours and days, complies with state or provincial laws, if applicable.
+3.1 Enrollment is sufficient to establish the viability of the school and all divisions it offers (i.e., EE, elementary, secondary).
+(C)

+3.2 The school conducts regular demographic assessments of its constituents in order to better fulfill its stated mission: 1) educational levels, 2) ethnic diversity, 3) faith backgrounds, and 4) other pertinent family information.
+(See regional Accreditation Manager for guidelines.)
+(C)

+- 3.3 The length of the school day and year, as well as the number of instructional hours and days, complies with applicable laws.
 (E/S) - 3.4 Regular, established, and effective two-way communication occurs between the school and its constituents.
-(C) - 3.4a Conferences with each child's parents/guardians are offered at least twice per year and at other times as needed to discuss the child's growth and developmental progress.
+(C) - 3.4a The program has a plan for collaboration and communication with the families regarding the child's developmental milestones, individual learning goals, and classroom experiences, while developing effective strategies to support learning at home.
 (EE) - 3.5 The school has established biblical principles for resolving differences between the school and its constituents.
 These policies are written, reviewed, and communicated for effective implementation.
-(C) - 3.6 The school systematically seeks input/feedback from current and past students in order to adjust its instructional and operational practices.
+(C) - 3.6 The school systematically seeks input/feedback from parents, staff, and current and past students in order to adjust its instructional and operational practices.
+Survey data is regularly gathered and analyzed for feedback regarding program satisfaction.
+(See Appendix E) (C) - 3.7\ The nondiscrimination statement is published and evident in the actions, relationships, and programs of the school.
 (C)

-3.7 The nondiscrimination statement is published and evident in the actions, relationships, and programs of the school.
-(C)

-Guidance Services
+Guidance and Support Services